 Doctors recommend that side sleeping is the best position when pregnant.
+(Which we are constantly reminded of!)

 Certain mattress designs offer cool surface foam technology, perfect for keeping your temperature down when you are unbearably hot.

-Consider purchasing a mattress that has motion isolation and weight distribution features, perfect for pregnancy and after childbirth, when you might be nursing your baby in bed.
+You may consider purchasing a mattress that has motion isolation and weight distribution features, perfect for pregnancy and after childbirth, when you might be nursing your baby in bed.

 Orthopaedic mattresses can also offer some comfort from the unfortunate backache and leg pain that sometimes go hand in hand with pregnancy.